 Public Disclosure and Personal Information

 "Personal information" is information about a natural person that is readily identifiable to that specific individual.
 Personal information includes such things as an individual's name, address, phone number, social security number, education, financial matters, and medical or employment history.
 Personally identifiable information may only be obtained through lawful means.
-The Department collects no personal information over the Internet unless an individual voluntarily participates in an activity that asks for information (i.e. completing an "HCD Comments Form") and we will not disclose, make available, or otherwise use for purposes other than those specified, any personal information other than that which is required by law or unless an individual consents to disclosure of that information.
-Furthermore, all personal data collected shall be relevant to the purpose for which it is needed, will only be used for the purposes for which it was provided, and will not be shared with another entity except as prescribed by law.
+The Department collects no personal information over the Internet unless an individual voluntarily participates in an activity that asks for information (i.e., completing an "HCD Comments Form”).
+We will specify the purposes for which personally data are collected at the time of collection, and we will not disclose, make available, or otherwise use for purposes other than those specified, any personal information other than as authorized by law or unless an individual consents to disclosure of that information.
+Furthermore, all personal data collected shall be relevant to the purpose for which it is needed, will only be used for the purposes for which it was provided, and will not be shared with another entity except as authorized by law.

-Electronically collected personal information is exempt from requests made pursuant to the California Public Records Act under Government Code section 11015.5(a)(7).
+Electronically collected personal information is exempt from requests made pursuant to the California Public Records Act under Government Code sections 7927.400 and 11015.5(a)(7).
 California is also prohibited by law from selling or otherwise distributing to third parties personal information collected by electronic means other than the bulk information described under "Information Related to the Registration of Manufactured Housing" unless the individual consents in writing.

-An individual has the option of having his or her electronically collected personal information discarded without reuse or distribution, provided that the appropriate agency official or employee is contacted after notice is given.
-The appropriate agency official at the present time is the Information Security Officer.
+An individual has the option of having their electronically collected personal information discarded without reuse or distribution, provided that the appropriate agency official or employee is contacted after notice is given.
+The appropriate agency official at the present time is the Information Privacy Officer.

 The Department may also withhold information where the public interest served by not disclosing the record clearly outweighs the public interest served by disclosure of the record.